0xIcey/Autobahn-Network-Script/README.md

     echo "{PRIV_KEY: "YOUR_PRIV_KEY"}" > src/config.json
 ```

-After that, open the src folder, and add your private key to the config.json. <br>
+After that, open the src folder, and add your private key to the config.json.
+You also need to add the contract address to te contract.json <br>

 Now simply compile and run the program, using `npm run build`, and then `npm run start`.